-It happens every trade show season: a client calls in a panic and needs to order trade show display graphics, promotional products or marketing collateral without having planned for the show in advance.
+It happens every trade show season: a client calls in a panic and needs to order trade show displays, promotional products, and marketing collateral without having planned for the event in advance.

 1. Set Goals

 Your trade show goals should be SMART - Specific, Measurable, Achievable, Relevant, and Time-bound.
 For example, instead of merely aiming to 'generate leads,' a SMART goal would be to ‘collect contact information of at least 30 potential customers during the duration of the event.'

 Trade shows are great opportunities for promoting your brand and educating people about your company, but if you’re not walking away with measurable results, you’re not getting the best return on your investment.

 2. Decide Who’s Attending and What They’re Going to Say